acanimal/acanimal.github.io/README.md

 - showing images courtesy of [unsplash](https://unsplash.com/) project, loaded via [unsplash.it](https://unsplash.it/) service.

 **Knowledge is not a property**.
 Feel free to clone and/or contribute.

+## Jekyll plugins

+I try to make site as independent as possible but there are some tasks we don't need to reinvent the wheel:

+- [jekyll-sitemap](https://help.github.com/articles/sitemaps-for-github-pages/): Plugin to generate the `sitemap.xml` file.